ubunatic/dotfiles/shell/clamshell.md

 How it works
 ============
 MacBooks can detect if the lid is closed or not and will exposed this in the IORegistry.
-Using the 'ioreg' command you can check the 'AppleClamshellState' key in the IORegistry.
+Using the `ioreg` command you can check the `AppleClamshellState` key in the IORegistry.
-If the key is set to 'Yes', the MacBook is in clamshell mode.
-The key is set to 'No' otherwise.
+If the key is set to `Yes`, the MacBook is in clamshell mode.
+The key is set to `No` otherwise.

-This tool run this check and then uses the 'pmset' power management CLI to initiate sleep.
+This tool run this check and then uses the `pmset` power management CLI to initiate sleep.
-See 'man pmset' for more details.
-Also try running 'pmset sleepnow' yourself.
+See `man pmset` for more details.
+Also try running `pmset sleepnow` yourself.

-The 'clamshell' CLI can be run manually or as 'clamshelld' daemon.
+The `clamshell` CLI can be run manually or as `clamshelld` daemon.
-Run 'clamshell sleep' to check for clamshell mode and initiate sleep.
+Run `clamshell sleep` to check for clamshell mode and initiate sleep.

-Since you do not want to run this command everytime after closing the lid, you can install 'clamshelld' as a launchd service.
-This will run the 'clamshell sleep' in the background continuously as needed.
+Since you do not want to run this command everytime after closing the lid, you can install `clamshelld` as a launchd service.
+This will run the `clamshell sleep` in the background continuously as needed.

 This way, any accidental wake-ups are immediately countered and the MacBook stays asleep.